 - Systematics, Evolution, and Biodiversity

-Member Symposia may cover a wide range of topics and subject matter and may be more narrowly focused and feature a variety of topics of interest to members, provided that the proposal is well crafted.
+Member Symposia cover a wide range of topics and subject matter and may be more narrowly focused and feature a variety of topics of interest to members, provided that the proposal is well crafted.
 67% of submissions considered for Member Symposia are accepted.

-Workshops are 4-hour interactive educational sessions for attendees.
+Workshops are interactive educational sessions for attendees.
 Workshops focused on science communication and professional development are strongly encouraged and all should get attendees out of their seats.

-Lunch and Learn sessions are 1 1/2 hour sessions which take place during the lunch break at the conference.
+Lunch and Learn sessions are one-hour sessions taking place during the lunch break at the conference.
 Lunch and Learn sessions should be highly engaging and interesting in order to attract attendees during this time.